nicolasmccurdy/meteor-selectize-unstyled/README.md

 ## Install

-`meteor add chhib:selectize-bootstrap-3`
+`meteor add nicolasmccurdy:meteor-selectize-unstyled`

-This Meteor package loads the plugin and adds the Bootstrap 3 stylesheet.
+This Meteor package loads the plugin without any styles.
 Just add to your app and set it up manually as you would in any other application.

 [Homepage](http://brianreavis.github.io/selectize.js/)